shinzo-labs/coinmarketcap-mcp/README.md

 ### Subscription Level: Basic (and above)

+#### DEX
+- `dexInfo`: Get metadata for one or more decentralised exchanges
+- `dexListingsLatest`: Get latest market data for all DEXes
+- `dexNetworksList`: Get list of all networks with unique IDs
+- `dexSpotPairsLatest`: Get latest market data for all active DEX spot pairs
+- `dexPairsQuotesLatest`: Get latest market quotes for spot pairs
+- `dexPairsOhlcvLatest`: Get latest OHLCV data for spot pairs
+- `dexPairsOhlcvHistorical`: Get historical OHLCV data for spot pairs
+- `dexPairsTradeLatest`: Get latest trades for spot pairs

 #### Cryptocurrency
 - `cryptoCurrencyMap`: Get mapping of all cryptocurrencies
 - `getCryptoMetadata`: Get metadata for one or more cryptocurrencies